analyticsbyted/organic_grocer/README.md

 ## README

-Repository for Organic groceries data mining project
+Repository for Organic groceries data mining project. with markdown